EgRoku/Weather-App/readme.md

 # Weather App

+## Description
-## Created a Weather app to view the weather across the world.
+Created a Weather app to view the weather across the world.

 ## Example image